jWebTools: open-source project

 Comment System

-jWebTools provides a basic "comment system".
+oowebtools provides a basic "comment system".
 It means pages can activate a comment dialog for visitors' use.
-This is a simple type of comment interface.
-There's no support for threaded comments, reply buttons, etc. It's similar to commenting on many blog sites.
+This is a simple type of comment interface without threaded comments, reply buttons, etc. It's similar to commenting on many blog sites.

 Activating comments requires classes CommDiv and CommScript.
-CommScript is normally instantiated at the end of the html body.
-CommDiv is placed at the end of the main div of the page.
-It serves as the place where comments are placed.
+CommScript is normally output at the end of the html body.
+CommDiv is placed at the end of the main div of the page where the comment feature is rendered.

 Commenting is a dynamic feature using javascript AJAX calls to get comment info from the server.
-As a dynamic service it requires the jWebTools backend server to be running.
-This is readily accomplished using nginx.
-Other web servers could possibly be useful as well, but configuration of these options isn't directly supported by jWebTools.
+As a dynamic service it requires the oowebtools backend server to be running.
+This is readily accomplished using nginx and other web servers.
+Server configuration is builtin to oowebtools, but should not be difficult to support web servers other than nginx.

-Routing is handled on the server through the CommentRecv class which subclasses the abstract class Dynpage.
-CommentRecv is by default one of the dynamic pages configured by the backend server class JWTserv, described below.
-Fortunately, using comments is really quite a bit easier than this brief overview might suggest.
-Detailed instructions are in the process of being written.
+Routing is handled on the server through the CommentRecv class which is a subclass of the abstract Dynpage.
+CommentRecv is by default one of the dynamic pages configured by the backend server class ooWTserv, described below.
+Fortunately, using comments is easier than this brief overview might suggest.

 -